Standing Queries¶

 Cypher Query¶

-The Cypher query is particularly powerful, making it possible to post-process pattern query results to collect more information from the graph or to filter out matches that don't meet some requirements.
+The Cypher query destination is particularly powerful, making it possible to post-process pattern query results to collect more information from the graph or to filter out matches that don't meet some requirements.

-will consume system resources and cause the system to backpressure and slow down other processing (like data ingest).
+Be aware that non-trivial or long-running operations with results will consume system resources and cause the system to backpressure and slow down other processing (like data ingest).

 Drop¶

-output and end processing the destination.
+Drop the current result output and end processing the destination.

 POST to Webhook¶

-.
+Makes an HTTP[S] POST for each result.
 The data in the request payload can be customized in a Cypher query preceding this step.

 Publish to Slack¶